Questions and Answers: Excerpts from interviews with Chris Runckel,

 business.
 I am not a big proponent of defensive business.
 If your focus

-the advantages of being there.
-The benefits of an Asian strategy apply
+markets there.
+The benefits of an Asian strategy apply to small and

-projects in Asia, so the range of companies that can benefit in
+sales have worked with us on projects in Asia, so the range of

-examining opportunities and challenges in Asia is considerable.
+companies that can benefit in examining opportunities and challenges in

 Does the fact

-that China attracts so many multinational OEMs mean that it should be
+that China has in the past attracted so many multinational OEMs mean

-the place to go?
+that it should be the place to go?

 One should